 “This investment in the skate park will be a huge investment in our communities quality of life.
 It will speak to a new generation of skate board enthusiasts and to teach those lessons that our donor learned along the way,” said Mayor Battle.

-One last thing, city leaders want to hear from local skaters.
-This means you can provide input on the skatepark by contacting the Community Foundation of Greater Huntsville.
+One last thing, city leaders want to hear from LOCAL skaters!
+This means you can provide input on the skatepark itself.